 Q16.
 Considering that the Government has decided to delicense the 6 GHz (lower) band (5.925-6.425 GHz) for low power applications, whether there is any need to prescribe certain measures to provide necessary protection to incumbent users such as Fixed Microwave (backhaul) Services, Fixed Satellite Service (FSS) etc. operating in the 6 GHz (lower) band?
 If yes, which specific measures should be prescribed for this purpose?
 Kindly provide a detailed response with justifications.

-Yes, there is a need to prescribe certain measures to provide necessary protection to incumbent users, including but not limited to Fixed Microwave (backhaul) Services and Fixed Satellite Service (FSS), operating in the 6 GHz (lower) band.
+IEEE 802 LMSC is highly supportive of the decision to delicense the lower 6 GHz band for low power applications.
+In our view, there is no need to prescribe certain measures to provide necessary protection to incumbent users, including but not limited to Fixed Microwave (backhaul) Services and Fixed Satellite Service (FSS), when operating indoors at low power (LPI) or with very low power (VLP) in the 6 GHz (lower) band.
+A study conducted by Broadband India Forum also supports our view.

+Q17.
+Any other suggestions relevant to the assignment of spectrum in 6 GHz (lower), 7 GHz, 13 GHz, 15 GHz, 18 GHz, and 21 GHz bands may kindly be provided with detailed justifications.

-IEEE 802 LMSC recommends TRAI to consider initiating proceedings to utilize an Automated Frequency Coordination (AFC) system in the 6 GHz (lower) band.
+In addition to LPI and VLP operation in lower 6 GHz band, IEEE 802 LMSC recommends TRAI also enable standard power (SP) operation as well.
+SP enables Wi-Fi operation at higher power than both the very low power (VLP) and the low power indoor (LPI) modes, to optimally utilize the 6 GHz spectrum.
+In order to enable SP operations effectively, IEEE 802 LMSC recommends TRAI to consider initiating proceedings to utilize an Automated Frequency Coordination (AFC) system in the 6 GHz (lower) band.

-AFC technology is used to protect incumbent services during outdoor and indoor operations at standard power level for Wi-Fi operation.
-IEEE 802 LMSC believes that an AFC system can provide effective automated spectrum sharing to enable essential Wi-Fi technology applications and use cases not only for outdoor operation but also indoor operation in the 6 GHz (lower) band.
+AFC technology is used to protect incumbent services during outdoor and indoor operations at standard power level for Wi-Fi operation IEEE 802 LMSC believes that an AFC system can provide effective automated spectrum sharing to enable essential Wi-Fi technology applications and use cases not only for outdoor operation but also indoor operation in the 6 GHz (lower) band.

 The USA and Canada have already started certification of AFC systems.
 The certification process for AFC systems and devices is based on industry developed recommended compliance specifications,.
-Many AFC devices and fixed client devices are already certified.
+Many AFC controlled SP Access Points and Fixed Client devices are already certified in the US and Canada.

 IEEE 802 LMSC notes the presence of different types of incumbent services operating in 6 GHz (lower) band in India.
 Our understanding is that existing AFC systems are designed with flexibility built-in specifically to enable an AFC system to be customized based on local spectrum regulatory requirements.
 Therefore, with proper consideration of protection criteria for the existing incumbent services, we believe that AFC systems can properly implement the frequency coordination and maximum allowable power settings for AFC-enabled devices.
 As an example, in the USA, AFC systems determine frequency and channel availability and maximum permissible power levels for AFC devices considering incumbent fixed services and radio astronomy services.
-AFC systems already take into account neighboring countries’ incumbent services at the country border.

 AFC systems are designed to automatically calculate and make available, to AFC devices, available frequencies and corresponding permissible transmit power levels.
 AFC systems are required to use the updated incumbent system database to keep the calculations and frequency availability up to date as 6 GHz incumbent links are changed.
 This means that incumbent services are protected from harmful interference by AFC systems, and that any expansion of such incumbent services over time can be achieved without a need to redesign the AFC systems.